5 trends and opportunities for the FinTech industry to watch out for in 2021

 2. Big Data and analytics

-Digitization in the finance industry has enabled disruptive technologies such as advanced analytics, ML, AI, big data, the cloud to penetrate and transform how FIs are competing in the market.
+Digitisation in the finance industry has enabled disruptive technologies such as advanced analytics, ML, AI, big data, the cloud to penetrate and transform how FIs are competing in the market.
 Data and analytics have become more and more advanced and, therefore, became important to enterprises over the last few years.

 Big data and analytics are being used extensively to build more personalized and targeted user experiences.
 Companies are leveraging data and analytics to stay competitive since they enable improved operations, optimize revenue, predict customer needs and suggest personalized product offerings, and forecast demand.
 As the financial industry rapidly moves toward data-driven optimization, companies must respond to these changes in a deliberate and comprehensive manner.